 When you invest time to define your values, you’ll be more purposeful in your decision-making.
 Without a set of personal core values, you’re more likely to find yourself in situations where you’re more reactive to the circumstances around you.

-This is a fantastic resource for identifying what’s most important to you.
+This resource is a great guide for identifying what’s most important to you.
 Take time to reflect and capture your most important core values, and you’re on your way to finding a job that aligns.

-The internet and social media make it very easy to start gaining a sense for any given company’s values and norms.
+Between the internet and social media, it is very easy to gain a sense for any given company’s values and norms.

-Next, look for online reviews about the company on Glassdoor, Yelp, Facebook, or Google.
-Take some of these reviews with a grain of salt, since you never know if a review was written by a disgruntled ex-employee, etc. Still, see if you can find themes among the reviews.
-You should also pay attention to how often the company responds to their reviews and what they say.
+Look for online reviews on Glassdoor, Yelp, Facebook, or Google.
+However you should take some of these reviews with a grain of salt, since you never know if a review was written by a disgruntled ex-employee.
+Instead, see if you can find themes among the reviews.
+Also pay attention to how often the company responds to their reviews and what they say.

-Your interview gives you an important chance to ask specific questions.
+Your interview provides an important chance to ask specific questions.
 Don’t use a general question such as, “what’s it like to work here?”
 The more specific your question, the more specific and valuable the answer.
 Consider the following:

 - Why are you most proud to work here?